shahud1/thaiwseg/README.md

 # thaiwseg
 Thaiwseg is word segmentation which based on Thai language, the project of a group of SIIT.
 We've tried to experiment and play around with the Thai language with using Python,Thai Dictionary and,Google translate.
 We created an algorithm to divide the text input into word segment.

-*what we're developing right now is trying to improve the accurracy of diving and create web interface with Flask in order to runs on web server and also to see the process and compare our result with github project like "Cutkum" and "Deep cut"
+* What we're developing right now: Improving the accurracy of diving and creating web interface with Flask in order to run it on a web server.
+Also comparing our result with github projects like "Cutkum" and "Deep cut"

 # Requirement
 Python 3.0 ++